How to Find Your Average eCommerce Order Value in Google Analytics

 Average Order Value = Product Revenue / Total Transactions

-Just like conversion rate, your average order value is also an important key performance indicator (KPI) that’s vital to your online business.
+Just like conversion rate, your average order value is an important eCommerce key performance indicator (KPI) that’s vital to your online business.

-How to Find Average Order Value of Your Store
+How to Find Your eCommerce Average Order Value

 You can find the average order value of your WordPress store in the following places: